Moths of North Carolina

 Identification

 Adult Markings: Submediana is one of the larger species in the pine-feeding group, similar in size to obliqua and with at least some forms possessing a similar blue-gray ground color (Forbes, 1954; Rings et al., 1992).
-Differs from obliqua by possesing a medial line composed of three lines, the inner one crossing the forewing well in front (basad) of the reniform instead of along its inner edge (bethunei has a similar triple black medial line but is smaller and darker).
-Submediana is generally more mottled than obliqua, and the hindwing lacks the blue-gray that is typical of obliqua (Forbes, 1954; McDunnough, 1943 and Rings et al., 1992).
-While fresh individuals should be identifiable on the basis of a good photograph, worn males may be more conclusively identified by dissection (see McDunnough and Forbes).
+It differs from obliqua by possesing a medial line composed of three lines, the inner one crossing the forewing well in front (basad) of the reniform instead of along its inner edge (bethunei has a similar triple black medial line but is smaller and darker).
+Submediana is generally more mottled than obliqua, and the hindwing lacks the blue-gray that is typical of that species (Forbes, 1954; McDunnough, 1943 and Rings et al., 1992).
+While fresh individuals should be identifiable on the basis of a good photograph, worn males may be more conclusively identified by dissection.

 Structural photos